History & Tradition of our District

 As the student enrollment continued to grow, a referendum was passed in 1998 to construct a new Pulaski High School and to convert the existing Pulaski High School to the Pulaski Community Middle School.
 All of the K-8 schools became K-5 schools.
 This conversion was put in place for the beginning of the 1999-2000 school year.

 In 2016, Saputo Stadium opened as Phase I of the Red Raiders Field of Dreams project.
 The project was paid for through donations, grants and fund-raisers.
 Saputo Stadium includes a football field, an asphalt track for running events and areas for field events.
 Soccer games can be played at Saputo.
 The PHS marching band uses the field to practice its half-time routine.
-In spring of 2021, Phase II — which includes two baseball and two softball diamonds — is expected to open.
+Phase II — which includes two baseball and two softball diamonds — opened in 2021.

 Today, the five elementary schools within the Pulaski Community School District are Glenbrook Elementary, Sunnyside Elementary, Hillcrest Elementary, Fairview Elementary, and Lannoye Elementary.
 Pulaski High School and Pulaski Community Middle School continue to educate those who come from these five elementary schools.